Skip to content

 • -c <name> - Name of the configuration file.

-• c - Set category colour for features and plot category colour legend (Initially designed for pharokka generated gff files, see more detailed description below).
+• -scc,--set-category-colour - Set category colour for features and plot category colour legend (Initially designed for pharokka generated gff files, see more detailed description below).

 While loci in our test set are already correctly orientated, let's add -hl parameter to draw homology line track and select configuration file for two-column A4 page layout with -c A4p2 parameter.
 Output will be adjusted for publication figure (for instance, in terms of font sizes and figure width set as 190mm).
 In addition we will plot functional categories of CDSs with --set-category-colour parameter.